Commandant-general

 Commandant-general is a military rank in several countries and is generally equivalent to that of major-general.

 Argentina

 Commandant general is the highest rank in the Argentine National Gendarmerie, and is held by the national director of the gendarmerie and his senior deputies.
 Depending on the appointment, it may be equal to any Argentine army rank from brigade general to the highest Argentine army rank, lieutenant general.

 Ireland

 During the Irish Civil War of 1922–23, the Irregulars, or anti-Treaty IRA, applied this term to the leaders of their various brigades throughout the country.
 The term was acquired from the Boer ranks, through veterans of the Irish Transvaal Brigade.

 Italy

-The comandante generale (commandant general) in Fascist Italy's Blackshirts was the title of their head and was held by Benito Mussolini from 1922 to 1943.
-The title is now held by the commander of the Carabinieri.
+In Italy Comandante generale (commandant general) is the title of the general officers commanding the Carabinieri, the Guardia di Finanza and the Corps of the Port Captaincies – Coast Guard.
+It is an appointment, not a rank.
+In Fascist Italy's Blackshirts, comandante generale was the title of their head and was held by Benito Mussolini from 1922 to 1943.

 Portugal and Brazil

 Historically, commandant-general (comandante-geral) has been the traditional title of the appointment of commanding officer in several security forces in Portugal and Brazil.

 Presently, in Portugal is the title of the general officer commanding the National Republican Guard (GNR).
 In the past, it was also the title of the commanding officers of the Public Security Police, the former Fiscal Guard and the former Portuguese Legion.

 In Brazil, it is the title of the commanding officers of the state military police and military fire departments.